 West Virginia Public Port Authority - Statewide Strategic Port Master Plan outline a vision and process for maximizing landside logistic operations and facilities to transfer cargo to inland destinations efficiently.
 The plan gives additional consideration for future terminals in Prichard, WV and Chambersburg, PA.
-The study outlines a proactive plan for future growth of the state's multisystem by integrating transportation modal initiatives into policy, planning, and investment strategies.
-The study identified the state's existing freight transportation infrastructure, analyzed market conditions, and evaluated business opportunities for successful freight logistics services, specifically for four selected regions within the state.
+The study outlines a proactive plan for future growth of the state's multimodal system by integrating transportation initiatives into policy, planning, and investment strategies.
+The study identified the state's existing transportation infrastructure, freight analyzed market conditions, business and evaluated opportunities for successful freight logistics services, specifically for four selected regions within the state.
 Strategic recommendations and action plans focus on the next 20 years.
 Eight facilities (active or proposed) were identified for an inland port, intermodal terminal, or logistics facility, including South Point Industrial Park in Ohio.
-In addition, four regions were identified as strategic focal points for potential site development, including the Huntington/Prichard/U.S. 35 Corridor.
-Specific strategies for Huntington-Prichard include:
+In addition, four regions were identified as strategic focal points for potential site development, including Huntington/Prichard/U.S. the 35